Halina Szmolcówna: Personal life

-Halina Szmolcówna became the second wife of Grzegorz Fitelberg, a composer and conductor with the Polish Radio Orchestra, in 1928.
-In 1939 she was wounded near their home in the bombing of Poniatowski Bridge during World War II; she died a few weeks later.
-She was 46 years old.
+In 1928, Schmolz became the second wife of Grzegorz Fitelberg, a composer and conductor with the Warsaw National Philharmonic Orchestra.
+In 1939, she was wounded near the couple's home during an attack on the Poniatowski Bridge during the aerial bombardment of Warsaw; she died a few weeks later at the age of 46.
 Her home in Saska Kępa has been restored in recent years.